actionhero/actionhero/readme.markdown

 # node.js actionHero API Framework
 [![Build Status](https://secure.travis-ci.org/evantahler/actionHero.png)](http://travis-ci.org/evantahler/actionHero)

-## Who is an actionHero?
+## Who is the actionHero?
-actionHero is a minimalist transactional API framework for sockets and http clients using [node.js](http://nodejs.org).
-It was inspired by the [DAVE PHP framework](http://github.com/evantahler/php-dave-api).
-The goals of actionHero are to create an easy-to-use framework to get started making combination http and socket APIs as quickly as possible.
+actionHero is a [node.js](http://nodejs.org) API framework for both **tcp sockets** and **http clients**.
+The goals of actionHero are to create an easy-to-use toolkit to get started making combination http and socket APIs as quickly as possible.
+An actionHero can work as a stand-alone server or in concert with other actionHero servers in a cluster to handle larger load.

-The actionHero API aims to simplify and abstract may of the common tasks that these types of APIs require.  actionHero does the work for you, and he's not _CRUD_, and he's never taking a _REST_.
-I was tired of "heavy" frameworks that were designed to run as monolithic applications which include M's, V's, and C's together in a single running application.
-This tethering of view to business logic doesn't make much sense in modern web development (from a server PoV) when your presentation layer can just as easily be a mobile application or a website.

 The actionHero API defines a single access point and accepts GET and POST input.
 You define "Actions" which handle input and response, such as "userAdd" or "geoLocate".
-The actionHero API is NOT "RESTful", in that it does not use the normal http verbs (Get, Put, etc) and uses a single path/endpoint.
+The actionHero API is not "RESTful" (which is meaningless for persistent socket connections).
 This was chosen to make it as simple as possible for devices/users to access the actions, including low-level embedded devices which may have trouble with all the HTTP verbs.
-To see how simple it is to handle basic actions this package comes with a few basic Actions included.
-Check them out in `api/actions/`.

 ## Actions
-The meat of actionHero is the Action framework.
-Actions are the basic units of a request and work for HTTP and socket responses.
+The core of actionHero is the Action framework, **actions** are the basic units of a request and work for HTTP and socket responses.
 The goal of an action is to set the `connection.response` ( and `connection.error` when needed) value to build the response to the client

 Here's an example of a simple action which will return a random number to the client: